Axon-Shield/blog.github.io/_posts/2025-09-28-bridging-the-cyber-talent-gap-with-axon-shield-support.md

 - **AI-assisted delivery**: Using AI to enhance support delivery efficiency
 - **Predictive support**: Anticipating support needs before they become critical

-The cybersecurity talent gap isn't going away anytime soon, but it doesn't have to be a barrier to effective security.
-By extending and amplifying existing teams rather than replacing them, organizations can access the expertise they need while building internal capabilities for the future.
+The cybersecurity talent gap isn't going away anytime soon
+  - but it doesn't have to be a barrier to effective security.
+By extending and amplifying existing teams rather than replacing them
+  - organizations can access the expertise they need while building internal capabilities for the future.

 *Original source: [Bridging the Cyber Talent Gap with Axon Shield Support](https://axonshield.com/bridging-the-cyber-talent-gap-with-axon-shield-support)*